Cerebral Palsy: A Guide | Pennsylvania Cerebral Palsy Attorneys

 - Pennsylvania 211 has a listing of 142 Early Intervention programs throughout the state.

-- For adult individuals with intellectual disabilities, UCP of Central Pennsylvania (Camp Hill, Pennsylvania) provides a wide range of adult day programs, as well as in-home and community supports, supported employment resources and residential services.
+- UCP of Central Pennsylvania (Camp Hill, Pennsylvania) provides a wide range of adult day programs, as well as in-home and community supports, supported employment resources, and residential services.
 They also provide comprehensive resources for individuals with physical disabilities.

-- The Alleghany County Early Intervention Resource and the Alleghany Family Network guides provide county residents with early educational information and services.
-They also have resource listings for neighboring counties, including Armstrong County, Beaver County, Butler County, Fayette County, Greene County, Indiana County, Lawrence County, Washington County and Westmoreland County, Pennsylvania.
+- The Allegheny County Early Intervention Resource and the Allegheny Family Network guides provide county residents with early educational information and services.
+They also have resource listings for neighboring counties, including Armstrong County, Beaver County, Butler County, Fayette County, Greene County, Indiana County, Lawrence County, Washington County, and Westmoreland County, Pennsylvania.

 - The National Association of Private Special Education Centers has a national listing of private special education groups.

 - The Lebanon School District website (Lebanon, Pennsylvania) provides a listing of both location-specific and statewide disability-related education resources.

 - Federation Early Learning Services (Philadelphia, Pennsylvania) provides parent education, early childhood awareness programs, and community information.

 - The HMS School for Children with Cerebral Palsy (Philadelphia, Pennsylvania) provides education, therapies, and transition programs for children with cerebral palsy.

 - Wayne County Office of Behavioral and Developmental Programs and Early Intervention (Honesdale, Pennsylvania and Lake Ariel, Pennsylvania) provides information regarding local resources for early intervention.